sutrolabs/census-docs/destinations/chargify.md

 ### 2. Connect Chargify

-* Head back to Census and Navigate to [Destinations](https://app.getcensus.com/destinations).
+* Head back to Census and navigate to [Destinations](https://app.getcensus.com/destinations).
 * Click the New Destination button.
 * Select Chargify in the dropdown list